Things You Need to Know

 BREAKFAST AND LUNCH PROGRAMS

-Our school now qualifies for free breakfast for all students under the Community Eligibility Provision.
-This means that all students will be able to participate in our breakfast at no cost.
+Our school now qualifies for free breakfast and hot lunch for all students under the Community Eligibility Provision.
+This means that all students will be able to participate in our breakfast and lunch (except extra milk or items from the a la carte) at no cost.
 We will be taking part in the "Breakfast After the Bell" program.
 This ensures that every student is offered a breakfast after the school day begins.
-This will also replace the daily snack and milk break, so you no longer need to supply a snack or send money for snack milk.
-Due to these changes, we will no longer have a "Breakfast Club" before school.

 The daily lunch menu is published in the Janesville Gazette, and sent home with each student.